matematikk-mooc/statistics-api/README.md

 # Setup

 This app requires a local or remote instance of Canvas LMS and an instance of KPAS LTI (https://github.com/matematikk-mooc/kpas-api), from which this service retrieves data about schools, counties, municipalities and associations thereof.
-You will need an API key to Canvas LMS which is valid for some Canvas account ID, and a valid access token to KPAS LTI.
+You will need an API key to Canvas LMS which is valid for some Canvas account ID.
 Copy `.env.example` to new file `.env`, and fill in the domain of your Canvas LMS instance and the API key of your root account, and alter other attributes, if necessary.
 Adjust settings in `docker-compose.dev.yml` for your environment, if necessary.
 Run

 `docker-compose -f docker-compose.dev.yml up`